 The Placebo Effect and Healing

 Dr. Dispenza also explores the power of the placebo effect, which demonstrates how the mind can influence physical health.
 Through meditation, individuals can harness the power of positive belief and intention to promote healing.
-By visualizing health and wellbeing, meditators can activate the body’s innate healing mechanisms, potentially reducing symptoms and improving overall health.
+By visualising health and wellbeing, meditators can activate the body’s innate healing mechanisms, potentially reducing symptoms and improving overall health.

 Contributions from Herbert Benson